afif25fradana/luna-voice-assistant-offline/docs/readme.md

 # Hey there!
 Meet Luna Voice Assistant v5.1! 👋

+> **🚨 This Project is Discontinued 🚨**
+>
+> This project was created for learning basic functions.
+The new, improved project with a better foundation is available at: **[Lyra Voice Assistant](https://github.com/afif25fradana/lyra-voice-assistant.git)**

 I'm so excited to introduce you to Luna, my secure, offline-capable AI voice assistant!
 I've poured a lot of effort into building her with a super robust, modular architecture, making sure she's got enhanced security features, and a really responsive, user-friendly interface.

 ## ✨ What makes Luna awesome?
 (My favorite features!)